-In recent times, there has been a public outcry on the issue of performance in secondary schools in Rivers Majority of educational stockholders in the State have expressed dissatisfaction over service and non-satisfactory the lip performance of the school administrators (principals) with regards to the execution and implementation of school policies in the area of maintenance of school facilities, effective school programme management (curriculum), effective student personal services such as selection, orientation, placement, guidance of counseling, management school business finance, staff personnel management and maintenance of effective with interrelationship the school community and external agencies.
+In recent times, there has been a public outcry on the issue of performance in secondary schools in Rivers State.
+Majority of educational stockholders in the State have expressed dissatisfaction over the lip service and non-satisfactory performance of the school administrators (principals) with regards to the execution and implementation of school policies in the area of maintenance of school facilities, effective school programme management (curriculum), effective student personal services such as selection, orientation, placement, guidance management counseling. of business finance. staff personnel management and maintenance of effective interrelationship with the school community and external agencies.

 This may be attributed to the type of leadership style adopted by the principals of these schools.
-With the kind of heterogeneous leadership styles prevalence among secondary schools in Nigeria, the researcher is bothered whether differential leadership styles hinders or enhances administrative performance of secondary schools.
+With the kind of heterogeneous leadership styles prevalence among secondary schools in Nigeria, the researcher is bothered whether differential leadership styles hinder or enhance administrative performance of secondary schools.

-With regard to public senior secondary schools in Rivers State, the researcher was curious whether principals' democratic and autocratic leadership styles influence the administrative performance of secondary schools in Rivers State, hence the study is to investigate principals' leadership styles and administrative performance of public senior secondary schools in Rivers State.
+With regard to public senior secondary schools in Rivers State, the researcher was curious whether principals' democratic and autocratic leadership styles influence the administrative performance of secondary schools in Rivers State, hence the problem of this study.